When Accumulated Income Can Support a Child

 How This Applies in Practice

 This provision protects minors from a rigid reading of estate or property documents.
-Without it, a child could be entitled to a substantial future interest but left without adequate resources for food, housing, or school in the meantime.
+Without it, a child could be entitled to a substantial future interest but left without adequate resources for food, housing, or school.
 The court acts as a safeguard, balancing the intent of the property arrangement against the child's immediate welfare.

 For families creating estate plans that involve future interests for children or grandchildren, this statute is a reminder that flexibility matters.
-Trusts and other planning tools can build in provisions for a child's current needs, which may reduce the need for court intervention altogether.
+A well-drafted trust can build in provisions for a child's current needs.
+This may cover health insurance, education, and basic living expenses.
+Building in these provisions can reduce the need for court involvement and help meet child support in arizona situations where the child depends on estate income.